mceSystems/javascript/README.md

     ```

   <a name="naming--filename-matches-export"></a><a name="22.6"></a>
   - [22.6](#naming--filename-matches-export) A base filename should exactly match the name of its default export.
+A directory's name should alwys be camelCase, unless it's the root of a module (i.e. has a package.json in it), then it should be kebab-case.

     ```javascript
     // file 1 contents